Home | About USIG | What's New | Events

 Association

-An association (sometimes referred to as a "voluntary association," a "social organization," or a "society") is a self-governed, voluntarily established organization which is formed for a purpose defined by its charter and which organizes its members’ activities in order to achieve its aim [Act IV/1959 § 61].
-An association has members – called a "registered membership" under local law.
-At least ten natural persons and/or juridical entities are required to form an association [ Act II/1989 § 2 (1) and § 3 (4)].
-An association cannot be formed for the primary purpose of performing economic activities [Act IV/1959 §62(3)], nor can it be formed for criminal, military, totalitarian, or unlawful purposes [Act II/1989 §2(2), (3)].
+An association is a self-governed, voluntarily established organization which is formed for a purpose defined by its articles of association and which organizes its members' activities in order to achieve its aim.
+An association has members – called "registered membership" under local law [Act IV/1959 §61 (1)].
+At least ten natural persons, legal persons, and/or organizations without legal personality are required to form an association [Act IV/1959 §61 (3)].
+An association cannot be formed for the primary purpose of performing business (entrepreneurial) activities.
+[Act IV/1959 §61 (2)] In addition, an association cannot be formed for criminal, military, unlawful purposes or to undertake a public task which is reserved for state bodies [4] [Act CLXXV/2011 3§ (3)-(5)].
+The special forms of associations are: alliances, political parties and trade unions.
+The alliances can only have foundation and association members and may be established and operated by two legal entities.

 Foundation

-A foundation is an organization established through a "Letter of Establishment" by any natural or legal person or by a business partnership without legal personality.
-A foundation must be established for long-term (or long-lasting) public interest purposes [Act IV /1959 §74/A(1)].
-A foundation must have and disclose sufficient assets to achieve its purposes – or at least to start its operations --and an administering organ (i.e., a board) must be appointed [Act IV/1959 §§74/B(1)(c), 74/C].
-After establishing a foundation, founders have only a limited power over its operations [ Act IV/1959 §74/C(3)].
+A foundation is an organization established through a statute by any natural or legal person or by a business partnership without legal personality.
+A foundation must be established for long-lasting public interest purposes [Act IV/1959 § 74/A (1)].
+A foundation must have and disclose sufficient assets to achieve its purposes – or at least to start its operations – and an administering organ (i.e., a board) must be appointed [Act IV/1959 §74/A (1), §74/B (1)(c),(4), 74/C].
+After establishing a foundation, founders may not maintain controlling influence over the foundation's assets [Act IV/1959 §74/C (3)].

 Public Chamber (Public Body)